Spacechild1/vstplugin/README.md

 How to workaround macOS GateKeeper (many thanks to Joseph Anderson):

-1) un-quarantine VSTPlugin/vstplugin~ executables
+1)  un-quarantine VSTPlugin/vstplugin~ executables:

     Using the terminal, navigate to the folder containing the .scx/.pd_darwin file and then run:

     SC: `xattr -rd com.apple.quarantine *.scx host*`

     Pd: `xattr -rd com.apple.quarantine *.pd_darwin host*`

-2) add unsigned VSTs to Gatekeeper's enabled list
+2)  add unsigned VSTs to Gatekeeper's enabled list:

     Using the terminal, navigate to the folder(s) containing VSTs to enable.
 The following will create a label, ApprovedVSTs, and then add all VSTs in the directory:

     `spctl --add --label "ApprovedVSTs" *.vst`

     Once this is done, the following informs Gatekeeper these are approved:

     `spctl --enable --label "ApprovedVSTs"`

 3)  clear the plugin cache

     It is a good idea to go ahead and clear the plugin cache, in case some quarantined plugins have been black-listed already.

     SC: boot the SuperCollider Server, then evaluate: `VSTPlugin.clear`

     PD: open `vstplugin~-help.pd`, visit `[pd search]` and click the `[clear 1(` message.